KrisAden/pypsa-eur-KHA/Obsidian Vault/Network structure.md

 In order to begin exploring the solution space it must first be bounded by the governing equations contained within a network model.
 For the purpose of this project the open source PyPSA-Eur framework was used as a basis for the networks.
 According to the framework developers "**PyPSA-Eur** is an open model dataset of the European power system at the transmission network level that covers the full ENTSO-E area." \cite{horschPyPSAEurOpenOptimisation2018}

-this repository contains pre-built network models produced by the PyPSA-eur default configuration and comes in a varying amount of nodes clustered by the k-means method \cite{BuildingElectricityNetworksa}
+This repository contains pre-built network models produced by the PyPSA-eur default configuration and comes in a varying amount of nodes clustered by the k-means method \cite{BuildingElectricityNetworksa}

 The provided levels are:
 - 1024